Punktum-dk/epp-service-specification/README.md

 It is currently supported for the following commands:

-- [update domain](#update-domain), for use for changing name servers.
-Please see the command description for more details.
+- [update domain](#update-domain), for use for changing name servers
+- [transfer domain](#transfer-domain), for use for changing registrar

+Please see the command descriptions for more details.

 Specifying `AuthInfo` for a [contact create](#contact-create) has no effect and it is not recommended to disclose this information in this command.